 The game of Monopoly has become so much a part of the culture that when someone uses the terms "Monopoly money," "land on free parking" or "get out of jail free card," everyone knows what the speaker is alluding to.
-The game has become a standby on family holidays and on long, hot days at the beach house or on rainy Saturday afternoons.
+The game has become a standby on family holidays and rainy Saturday afternoons.

-Monopoly was put out in its current form by Parker Brothers in 1935, which accounts for the apparel of the various figures depicted in the game and the general look of it.
-Monopoly is a literal depiction of the idea that the rich get rich and the poor get poorer: the more money you have, the more property and houses and hotels you can buy, and then the more rent you can collect.
-The less money you have, well, you get the idea.
+Monopoly was put out in its current form by Parker Brothers in 1935, which accounts for the apparel of the various figures depicted in the game and the design of the game as a whole.
+Monopoly is a literal depiction of the idea that the rich get richer and the poor get poorer: the more money you have, the more property and houses and hotels you can buy, and then the more rent you can collect.
 A monopoly is, of course, a situation where there is only one seller or provider who has no competition for his goods or services.
 The winner of the game thus has a monopoly of all the property (and the money) in the end.

-In games made after September 2008, the bank has $20,580.
-Accounting for inflation, of course.
-A few of the bills are a different color -- $10s are blue, $20s get a brighter green hue, and $50s are purple.
+In pre-2008 Monopoly games, the bank starts with $15,140 in cash.
+In games made after September 2008, the bank has $20,580, accounting for inflation, of course.
+A few of the bills are a different color: $10s are blue, $20s get a brighter green hue, and $50s are purple.
 Also, there are 30 of each denomination rather than varying numbers of each one.

 In Monopoly, each player starts the game with 1,500 dollars.
 They're broken down into two $500, four $100, one $50, one $20, two $10, one $5, and five $1.
 At the start of the game, the bank holds all 32 houses and 12 motels.